-Using this data as a baseline, we began our sea turtle demand reduction campaign, working with celebrities like Liu Ye and Eddie Peng to raise awareness to support sea turtle conservation.
+We began our sea turtle demand reduction campaign, working with celebrities like Liu Ye and Eddie Peng to raise awareness to support sea turtle conservation.

 Raise awareness of the impacts and illegality of the meat and turtle shell trade, reduce demand for these products and strengthen enforcement efforts in China.